 Your content is likely to be discussed elsewhere.
 A surprisingly large portion of social media users are willing to engage in discussions around a socially shared link to a blog post without actually clicking and reading the blog post first. they feel that the visible open graph snippet in combination with ongoing conversations contains enough information to enter the discussion.

 The competition is insanely tough to overcome.
 Given how search engines prefer to have blog content served, the bar today is fairly high for producing search visible content.
 Qualified keyword research, lengthy blog posts with 10+ images per post, various open graph adaptations, a reasonable page rank, and tested headlines are only a few time-consuming efforts needed to create successful blog content.

 So, website publishing has its fair share of challenges.

 Social media publishing isn’t without its flaws, either

-To be fair, social media publishing for brands comes with a few obvious downsides as well.
+To be fair, social media publishing for brands comes with quite a few major downsides as well:

 Why it’s unwise to put all your eggs in one basket

 Many readers recognise some or most of the challenges outlined above, I’m sure.
 Still, we shouldn’t be tempted to try and change the inherent media logic of specific channels.

 It might be theoretically possible to persuade a social network to give in to user demands; complaining Youtube creators have at least been heard to some extent by Google, but organised media publishers sure haven’t.